 Have a Backup Plan

 Open Space and Mountain Parks' trailheads are often full on weekends, so you might not be able to find a parking spot.
 There may also be trail and parks and recreation facility closures that will affect your plan.
-Adverse weather or emergencies like fires and floods may also occur on open space, so have alternative routes in case you need to leave the area.
+Adverse weather or emergencies like fires and floods may also occur on open space, so have alternative routes if you need to leave the area.

 Consider the Weather